BP says can act as bridge between Russia and West

 They have said they are willing, if necessary, to levy a further round of sanctions aimed at key sectors of the Russian economy such as energy, banking and mining.

-Dudley said BP was having discussions with Rosneft about staffing and engineering.

-“None of us know what can happen in Ukraine,” he said while adding Europe and Russia were so interdependent on energy supplies that “neither side can just turn this off”.

-Russia provides over a quarter of BP’s oil output worldwide and more than a third of its oil and gas reserves.
+Russia is responsible for over a quarter of BP’s oil output worldwide and more than a third of its oil and gas reserves.

 Dudley, a U.S. citizen, had strained relations with Russian officials during his time as an oil executive in Moscow.